Our Master Plan

-As part of this project, the ground floor of the McGuinness Building, which currently houses the Library, will be converted into new staff collegial spaces.
-This investment in facilities for our wonderful teachers is the first for many years.
+As part of this project, the ground floor of the McGuinness Building, which currently houses the Library, was converted into a new Staff Centre.
+This investment in facilities for our wonderful teachers is the first in living memory.
 Their new working environment will provide spaces that foster increased collegiality, morale and excellence.

 We are excited to share with you plans and artist’s impressions in the brochure below..

 We invite you to explore the artist impressions and floor plans below for our proposed new Information Resource, Science, Technology and Creative Arts Building.

 The new Resource, Science, Technology and Creative Arts Building will be a keystone of both the campus and Sacré Cœur’s general learning community.
 It will provide critical physical infrastructure for our innovative practice and leading edge education programs.
 The building will enhance and support a creative use of space, and provide flexible and adaptive areas that address current capacity needs.

 The spaces in the building will provide both physical and instructional linkages across the campus to create a network of integrated learning communities; bringing together science, technology, engineering, creative arts, and mathematics.
 It will encourage students to pursue their learning passions with all of these options available and integrated, rather than in separate silos.
 Throughout the building will be different learning space options, which encourage small groups to break out and provide opportunities for collaboration.
 The top level of the building provides whole-of-School flexible options.